 Another trend that future systems will have to deal with is energy consumption.
 "This cross-cutting issue is crucial because the resource consumption of IT systems is not only an important factor globally" says Prof. Polze.
 The placement of computation and data on CPUs, GPUs, and FPGAs can save a lot of energy.

 "One-third of the course will introduce participants to the subject of quantum computing," explains Hildegard Gerhardy, who is responsible for supervising academic initiatives on behalf of IBM.
-She points out that IBM, in cooperation with the Fraunhofer Institute, is currently implementing System Q, the first commercially available quantum computer in Germany.
+She points out that IBM, in cooperation with the Fraunhofer Institute, is recently implementing IBM Quantum System One, the first cloud accessible quantum computer in Germany.
 "Although there are still major technical challenges, quantum computers have the potential to massively accelerate certain algorithms or to enable completely new computing approaches," adds Dr. Maier.
 For example, to find a value in an unsorted database, a normal computer has to test all combinations.
 A quantum computer could carry out these steps all at the same time and thus be much faster.

 The course is aimed at IT enthusiasts with basic knowledge of computer science and algorithms.
 The workload for the course has to be calculated - depending on previous knowledge - at a total of about six hours per week.
 This includes short video lessons, quizzes, and a final exam.
 Questions can be asked and clarified in the discussion forum.
 A certificate from the Hasso Plattner Institute can be obtained for this free online course.
 Universities can decide on the allocation of ECTS credits for students on their responsibility.